-Furniture Brands will be in bankruptcy court in Delaware today, as a judge will consider several motions.
+Furniture Brands International will be in bankruptcy court in Delaware on Wednesday, as a judge will

-Among them: equity firm Oaktree Capital Management’s “stalking horse” bid for the furniture company’s assets, including Lane.
+Among them: Oaktree Capital Management‘s larger bid for the company and its assets – including Lane.

-On Sept.
-9, Furniture Brands filed for bankruptcy protection and said it favored a bid by Oaktree for $166 million.
-The offer included $140 million in financing, plus the assumption of other liabilities.
-But the bid did not include Lane.
+After filing for Chapter 11 bankruptcy protection on Sept.
+9, Furniture Brands had said it favored a bid by Oaktree for $166 million, including $140 million in financing, plus the assumption of other liabilities.
+But that bid did NOT include Lane Furniture.

-In court documents, Furniture Brands said it favors Oaktree’s latest bid of $260 million.
-However, the unsecured creditors’ committee said it favors KPS’s even higher bid of $280 million.
+In court documents, Furniture Brands says it favors Oaktree’s latest bid of $260 million.
+However, the unsecured creditors’ committee has balked and said it favors KPS’ even higher bid of $280 million.